miniBill/witch-awakening/DLCs/TheElementOfDarkness/Perks.md

 - Element: Shadows
 - Cost: 6

-This perk grants you the boon of the Gorgon's, allowing you to affect people with magical effects from any range so long as you make eye contact with them (as a general guide for what this perk will or will not allow you to do, you can now consider eye-contact to be equivalent to physical contact for purposes of casting magic on someone).
+This perk grants you the boon of the Gorgon’s, allowing you to affect people with magical effects from any range so long as you make eye contact with them (as a general guide for what this perk will or will not allow you to do, you can now consider eye-contact to be equivalent to physical contact for purposes of casting magic on someone).

 ## Perk: Babel